Pap test: Medical uses

 Screening guidelines vary from country to country.
 In general, screening starts about the age of 20 or 25 and continues until about the age of 50 or 60.
 Screening is typically recommended every three to five years, as long as results are normal.

 American Congress of Obstetricians and Gynecologists (ACOG) and others recommend starting screening at age 21.
 Many other countries wait until age 25 or later to start screening.
 For instance, some parts of Great Britain start screening at age 25.
 ACOG's general recommendation is that people with female reproductive organs age 30–65 have an annual well-woman examination, that they not get annual Pap tests, and that they do get Pap tests at three to five year intervals.

 HPV is passed through skin to skin contact; sex does not have to occur, although it is a common way for it to spread.
-It takes an average of a year, but can take up to four years, for a person's immune system to control the initial infection.
+It takes an average of a year, but can take up to four years, for a person's immune system to clear the initial infection.
 Screening during this period may show this immune reaction and repair as mild abnormalities, which are usually not associated with cervical cancer, but could cause the patient stress and result in further tests and possible treatment.
 Cervical cancer usually takes time to develop, so delaying the start of screening a few years poses little risk of missing a potentially precancerous lesion.
 For instance, screening people under age 25 does not decrease cancer rates under age 30.

 HPV can be transmitted in sex between females, so those who have only had sex with other females should be screened, although they are at somewhat lower risk for cervical cancer.